 Department of Traffic Enforcement

-Over the last 29 years, the IRTE has played a role, that of the Government, without being asked to do so.
-From the development of enforcement technology, development and interpretation of the road traffic legislation, investigation and understanding of road crashes, development of tools and systems of police training and conducting the training itself.
+Over the last 32 years, the IRTE has played a role, that of the Government, without being asked to do so.
+From the development of enforcement technology, interpretation of the road traffic legislation, investigation and understanding of road crashes, development of tools and systems of police training and conducting the training itself.

-The IRTE’s R&D oriented products include the Mobile Enforcement vehicle “INTERCEPTOR” and the Mobile Crash Investigation and Research Laboratory “CrashLab” are detailed in the section
+The IRTE’s R&D oriented products include the Mobile Enforcement vehicle “INTERCEPTOR” and the Mobile Crash Investigation and Research Laboratory “CrashLab”.

 Since 2002, the IRTE has been invited by the Sardar Vallabhai Patel National Police Academy, Hyderabad to conduct the training of IPS Probationers in the domain of traffic management and road crash investigation.
 For the years 2017, 2018 and 2019, the IPS probationer officers have attended this module at IRTE’s College of Traffic Management.